I |“INDIA’S JAMES BOND”

 Ajit Doval sprang into action.
 From his seat in the front row—where he was seated alongside the Indian foreign secretary, the Indian ambassador to Washington and other high officials—the National Security Advisor rose faster than any of his fellows to gather the loose sheets from the lawn, bundle them together, and hand them back to his boss on the podium.
 Before he retreated, the compact 72-year-old, dressed as usual in a studiously nondescript suit and tie, also attentively replaced the cover on Modi’s glass of water—another victim of the wind.
 Modi later delivered his speech without incident.

-The Press Trust of India issued a short dispatch describing the incident.
+The Press Trust of India issued a short dispatch describing the episode.
 This was soon published by a host of India’s major media outlets, each adding to it a dramatic headline: “How NSA Doval rescued PM Modi at White House event,” “When Ajit Doval saved Modi from embarrassment at White House,” and more in the same vein.
 These were passed around on social media—the NSA has several fan pages on Facebook and Twitter, with tens of thousands of followers between them.
 News channels broadcast footage of the scene.
 Before the day was done, Doval’s heroics had become a minor sensation.